 Only on weekends and holidays it can become a bit crowded with Costa Rican families enjoying beach life.

 At the southern end of the bay the road climbs uphill into the small village of Carrillo with supermarkets,

 tourist services, restaurants and bars.
 In the village and further inland you also find a good selection of

 hotels in Carrillo.

 A nice lookout point is at the hairpin bend in the middle of the road uphill.
 From here you enjoy the best sunset views of Carrillo, or you can descend the steep little road to the port.
 Puerto Carrillo is nestled in a rocky cove that provides safe mooring for the sport fishing fleet of Samara.

 Carrillo offers a great alternative for travelers who prefer a quiet, scenic beach spot while still being near the action in Samara.

-Nature and animal lovers also have the opportunity to visit the bromelia garden and animal shelter of La Selva in Carrillo where you find many animals of Costa Rica which are usually hard to see in the wild.
-On a guided tour you can see different species of wildcats, cocodrilos, exotic birds, porcupines, coatis, vampire bats and anteaters among others.
+Nature and animal lovers also have the opportunity to visit the bromelia garden and animal shelter of La Selva in Carrillo where you find many animals of Costa Rica which you will hardly see in the wild.
+On a guided tour you see different species of wildcats, cocodrilos, exotic birds, porcupines, coatis, vampire bats and anteaters among others.
 Best time for visiting is around 4 pm which is the feeding time for the animals